 When Council is satisfied that all requirements of the Food Act 1984 have been met, we will transfer the registration of the premises into the name of the new proprietor and issue a certificate of registration.

 If you are planning to make changes to the premises or the type of food sold, please contact the Business Concierge to discuss your plans, prior to making any changes.

 Council's Environmental Health Officers routinely inspect food premises to ensure compliance with food safety standards.
 A status report of the business can be requested prior to the sale of a business.

 Inspections are also conducted on structural, maintenance and cleaning matters with an up-to-date report created.
 The report will detail non-compliances with the National Food Safety Standards identified on the day of the inspection.

 The current registered proprietor will need to complete an Application for Pre-Transfer Inspection (DOCX 38 KB).
-There is a fee of up to $246, depending on the classification of the business.
+There is a fee is $245 (Class 2) and $167 (Class 1 and Class 3).

 The report can only be issued to the current proprietor and is provided in PDF format for distribution to potential purchasers.

 Please allow one week for the inspection and report to be completed.

 It is recommended that businesses contact the Business Concierge prior to making any changes, whether it be structural or to the types of food you handle.

 Changing the types of food you handle in your business may change the classification of your premises and consequently the regulatory requirements.